Data Strategy

 Our approach

 A critical distinction in our approach is the separation of governance (oversight) from data management (execution).
-We use the Governance 'V' model to establish clear accountability: governance defines the rules, management implements them, and independent review ensures compliance.
+We use the Governance 'V' model to establish clear accountability: governance defines the rules, management implements them, and independent review supports compliance.
 This separation of duties prevents the common failure mode where the teams building data systems are also responsible for policing their own work.

 What's included